QuamCode/qAir-deployment/README.md

 [dr-dolomite](https://github.com/dr-dolomite) for some major stat page improvements and this repos first approved external PR!

 [tarunVreddy](https://github.com/tarunVreddy) for helping with the SA band aggregation parse

-### Existing projects:
-Simpleadmin heavily uses the AT Command Parsing Scripts (Basically a copy with new changes and tweaks) of Dairyman's Rooter Source https://github.com/ofmodemsandmen/ROOterSource2203

-Tailscale was obtained through Tailscale's static build page.
-Since these modems have a 32-bit ARM processor on-board I used the arm package. https://pkgs.tailscale.com/stable/#static

-Entware/opkg was obtained through [Entware's wiki](https://github.com/Entware/Entware/wiki/Alternative-install-vs-standard) and the installer heavily modified by [iamromulan](https://github.com/iamromulan) for use with Quectel modems

-TTYd was obtained from the [TTYd Project](https://github.com/tsl0922/ttyd)